Sized Types with Usages for Parallel Complexity of Pi-Calculus Processes: Types with Usages

 Recall that the obligation and capacity intervals in usages express a sort of assume-guarantee reasoning.
 We thus require that the assume-guarantee reasoning in a usage is ``consistent'' (or \emph{reliable}, in the terminology of usages).
-For example, the usage \(\IU{[0,0]}{[1,1]} \PAR \OU{[1,1]}{0}\) is reliable, since the part \(\IU{[0,0]}{[1,1]}\) assumes that a corresponding output will become ready at time \(1\), and the other part \(\OU{[1,1]}{0}\) indeed guarantees that.
-Then, \(\OU{[1,1]}{0}\) assumes that a corresponding input will be ready by the time the output becomes ready, and the part \(\IU{[0,0]}{[1,1]}\) guarantees that.
+For example, the usage \(\IU{[0,0]}{[1,1]} \PAR \OU{[1,1]}{0}\) is reliable because (i) the part \(\IU{[0,0]}{[1,1]}\) assumes that a corresponding output will become ready at time \(1\), and the other part \(\OU{[1,1]}{0}\) indeed guarantees that and moreover, (ii) \(\OU{[1,1]}{0}\) assumes that a corresponding input will be ready by the time the output becomes ready, and the part \(\IU{[0,0]}{[1,1]}\) guarantees that.
 In contrast, the usage \(\IU{[0,0]}{[1,1]} \PAR \OU{[2,2]}{0}\) is problematic because, although the part \(\IU{[0,0]}{[1,1]}\) assumes that an output will be ready at time \(1\), \(\OU{[2,2]}{0}\) provides the output only at time \(2\).
-The consistency on assume-guarantee reasoning must hold during the whole computation; for example, in the usage \( \IU{[0,0]}{[0,0]}.\IU{[0,0]}{[1,1]} \PAR \OU{[0,0]}{[0,0]}.\OU{[2,2]}{0}\), the assume/guarantee on the first input/output pair is fine, but the usage expressing the next communication: \(\IU{[0,0]}{[1,1]} \PAR \OU{[2,2]}{0}\) is problematic.
+The consistency on assume-guarantee reasoning must hold during the whole computation; for example, in the usage \( \IU{[0,0]}{[0,0]}.\IU{[0,0]}{[1,1]} \PAR \OU{[0,0]}{[0,0]}.\OU{[2,2]}{0}\), the first input/output pair is fine, but the usage expressing the next communication: \(\IU{[0,0]}{[1,1]} \PAR \OU{[2,2]}{0}\) is problematic.
 To properly define the reliability of usages during the whole computation, we first prepare a reduction semantics for usages, by viewing usages as CCS processes.

-\begin{definition}[Congruence for Usages] Congruence on usages is defined as the least congruence relation closed under:
+\begin{definition}[Congruence for Usages] The relation $\congr$ is defined as the least congruence relation closed under:

 \end{definition}